Sweden and the Holocaust

 The White Buses

-Discover The Swedish Red Cross Rescue Operation 1945.
-Follow people’s stories through a timeline, personal accounts, and maps.
+Discover the Swedish Red Cross Rescue Operation of 1945.
+Follow people’s stories through a digital timeline, personal accounts, and maps.

 White Buses.